akrajbhar-dev/Git-and-GitHub-Tutorial/tutorial.md

 ****
 **Git does not track empty folders, If we want the empty folders are also being tracked by Git then we add `.gitkeep` file inside those empty folders.**
 ****
+# Head in Git
+The head is a pointer which points towards the current branch on which we are working.
+**There are multiple ways to know the current branch.**
+1. By `git branch` command.
+2. By going to .git/HEAD, This is a txt file.
+3. By going to .git/refs/heads, In this folder the branches are listed and when we open each branch txt file, It has ever commits' unique hash ID.